 This manual contains energy-saving building upgrades and cost-effective retrofit opportunities.
 See Chapter 5 for retrocommissioning, Chapter 8 for air-distribution systems, and Chapter 9 for heating and cooling upgrades.

 A FEMP resource on procuring high-efficiency products, many not covered by ENERGY STAR®.
 Although developed for a federal audience, they can apply to the private sector.
 See also the FEMP energy and cost savings calculators for energy efficient products.

 Meet the Technology Expert

 Michael Deru is Engineering Manager in the Commercial Buildings Research Group at NREL.
 He manages the Systems Performance section within the Commercial Buildings Research Group, and his been with NREL since 2000.
-Michael leads the Space Conditioning Technology Solutions Team and the Advanced Rooftop Unit Campaign for the U.S. Department of Energy’s Better Buildings Alliance and manages projects on the development and testing of novel HVAC systems, building performance simulations, performance metrics for sustainability, source energy and emissions factors, water, and the U.S. Life Cycle Inventory Database.
+Michael leads the Space Conditioning Technology Research Team and the Advanced Rooftop Unit Campaign for the U.S. Department of Energy’s Better Buildings Alliance and manages projects on the development and testing of novel HVAC systems, building performance simulations, performance metrics for sustainability, source energy and emissions factors, water, and the U.S. Life Cycle Inventory Database.
 Michael Deru holds a Ph.D. in Mechanical Engineering from the Colorado State University.